laikacuriosity/codeX_techno_01/READMEforNutrional_facts_EDA.md

 Internship Task 01 for CodeX Techno: Exploratory Data Analysis on Food Nutrition Dataset

-This project performs an Exploratory Data Analysis (EDA) on a food nutrition dataset containing details such as food items, calories, fat, and other nutritional values.
+This project performs an Exploratory Data Analysis (EDA) on a food nutrition dataset containing details such as food items, calories, fat and other nutritional values.
-The main goal is to identify distributions, detect outliers, and uncover meaningful insights about calorie content and nutritional patterns.
+The main goal is to identify distributions, detect outliers and uncover meaningful insights about calorie content and nutritional patterns.

 1. DATASET DESCRIPTION